Why Is Being Emotional Necessary for Our Children’s Better Future?

-I still remember the words of my mum when I was nine years old, and I seriously injured myself while playing with a toy.
-I was crying continuously, and my mother kept reminding me ‘You are a boy, boys don’t cry, be brave and don’t cry.’
-These are the words which we normally said to our children to comfort their feelings/emotions which they might have encountered for the very first time.
-Emotions like anger, guilt, sadness or even grief, shielding them with our courageous phrases, making them realise that these are ‘Bad Emotions’.
-One might’ve wondered why we don’t want our kids to experience certain emotions?
+I still remember the day when I seriously injured myself while playing with a toy.
+I was nine at that time and I was crying horrendously in front of my relatives.
+At that moment my mum kept reminding me that ‘You are a boy; boys don’t cry, be brave and don’t cry.’
+We usually say these words to our children to comfort their panicked feelings as they might have encountered such emotions for the first time. we shielded them through our phrases from the emotions like anger, guilt, sadness or even grief, making them realise that these are ‘Bad Emotions’.
+Why we don’t want our kids to experience certain feelings?
 Is there anything like ‘Bad Emotions’?
 As a human, we do have an emotional response to every situation and instance.
-It means every emotion has a certain meaning or importance in our lives.
-So why we start believing that being emotional is the sign of weakness and unnecessary for our kid’s personality development?
+It means every emotion has a specific meaning or importance in our lives.
+So why we start believing that being emotional is a sign of weakness and unnecessary for our kid’s personality development?

 A survey conducted by Susan David, a Harvard Psychologist who studies emotional abilities, believes that one-third of the population on Earth either judge others for having emotions like sadness and anger or simply try to push aside these feelings.
-Interestingly, these people do this not only to themselves but also to the people they love, like their children, siblings and friends.
-They might unintentionally shame their loved one’s emotions seen as negative and fail to help them to see these emotions as fundamentally valuable.
-Nowadays, we tag normal and natural emotions as good or bad.
+Interestingly, these people do this to themselves and the people they love, like their children, siblings, and friends.
+They might unintentionally shame their loved one’s emotions seen as unfavourable and fail to help them to see these emotions as fundamentally valuable.
+Nowadays, we tag normal and natural feelings as good or bad.
 And being positive has become a new form of ‘moral correctness’.
-People with cancer are inevitably told to just stay positive, women to stop being so angry, and the list goes on.
+People with cancer are inevitably told to stay positive, women to stop being so angry, and the list goes on.
 Susan name that phenomenon as an ‘autocracy of positivity.’
-Don’t you think that it is unkind and ineffective to our children’s future?
-What if a child who has been raised pretending there are only good emotions and all other emotions (fear, anger, sad) are bad suddenly encounter a failure in his/her youth or adulthood.
+Don’t you think that it is unkind and ineffective for our children’s future?
+What if a child raised pretending there are only good emotions and all other emotions (fear, anger, sad) are bad suddenly encounter a failure in his/her youth or adulthood.
 How will that person respond to that emotion?
 When all in his/her life, they’ve been taught that being brave and being positive will solve any problem.

-The only thing I said to them was ‘Accept and embrace whatever you achieve, even failure.’
+The only thing I said to them was, ‘Accept and embrace whatever you achieve, even failure.’
 Susan believes that when we suppressed our emotions or pushing them aside, they get stronger.
 Psychologists call this reaction an ‘amplification’.
 Like that delicious chocolate cake in the refrigerator, the more you try to ignore it, the greater it holds on you.
-You might think you are in control of uninvited emotions when you ignore them, in fact, they are controlling you.
-At the end, who will pay the price?
+You might think you are in control of uninvited emotions when you miss them.
+In fact, these emotions are controlling you.
+In the end, who will pay the price?
 We do, our children, our colleagues and our communities do.

-Just remember, every emotion has equal importance in our and our loved one’s lives.
-Just because we don’t want them to experience that temporary pain which they are having due to certain failures in their lives, we are making them prone to the much greater pain they might have encountered n their later lives.
+Just remember, every emotion has equal importance in our lives.
+Just because we don’t want them to experience that temporary pain they are having due to inevitable failures in their lives, we are making them prone to the much greater pain they might have encountered in their later lives.
 Being positive is necessary and healthy behaviour, but unnecessary positiveness will lead to nowhere.